-Privacy and NSW Trustee & Guardian
+Privacy and NSW Trustee and Guardian

 NSW privacy law is contained in the Privacy & Personal Information Protection Act 1998 and the Health Records and Information Privacy Act 2002.
 This legislation introduces a set of privacy standards to regulate the way public sector agencies deal with personal information.

-For more information about how NSW Trustee & Guardian collects, uses and discloses personal information to meet its statutory and legal obligations, please view the Privacy Management Plan and Access to Information Privacy and Confidentiality Policy.
+For more information about how NSW Trustee and Guardian collects, uses and discloses personal information to meet its statutory and legal obligations, please view the Privacy Management Plan and Access to Information Privacy and Confidentiality Policy.

 We may collect information when you: